dylan-murrayy/MQ-in-Python/README.md

 If you see `libmqic_r.dylib` and similar libraries, you’re good.

+**Why this matters:**
+The Python MQI library links to these C libraries.
+Without them, the Python client cannot connect to a queue manager.

 ---

 ### Step 2 — Create and activate a Python environment